Now Playing: Episode #20 — Feed the Brain, Free the Soul

 - Eat within 60 minutes of waking: protein + fat + fiber

-- Refuel every 4–5 hours (no heroic fasting in early recovery)
+- Refuel every 4–5 hours in early recovery

-- Keep rescue snacks: nuts, jerky, yogurt, hummus + veggies
+- Keep rescue snacks ready: nuts, jerky, yogurt, hummus, veggies

-- Track cravings on days 3, 5, 7 — watch them soften
+- Track cravings on days 3, 5, and 7 and look for the pattern shift

 🍳 Food as Neurotransmitter